C. L. Moore: Early career

 Her early work included two significant series in Weird Tales, then edited by Farnsworth Wright.
 One features the rogue and adventurer Northwest Smith wandering through the Solar System; the other features the swordswoman/warrior Jirel of Joiry, one of the first female protagonists in sword-and-sorcery fiction.
 Both series are sometimes named for their lead characters.
 One of the Northwest Smith stories, "Nymph of Darkness" (Fantasy Magazine (April 1935); expurgated version, Weird Tales (Dec 1939)) was written in collaboration with Forrest J Ackerman.

 The most famous Northwest Smith story is "Shambleau", which was also Moore's first professional sale.
 It originally appeared in the November 1933 issue of Weird Tales, netting her $100, and later becoming a popular anthology reprint.
 Her most famous Jirel story is also the first one, "Black God's Kiss", which was the cover story in the October 1934 issue of Weird Tales, subtitled "the weirdest story ever told" (see figure).
 Moore's early stories were notable for their emphasis on the senses and emotions, which was unusual in genre fiction at the time.
+Having encountered Moore's work in Weird Tales, H. P. Lovecraft corresponded with her from March 1935 until February 1937, shortly before his death.
+The correspondence reveals that Moore had a fiancé who died in a firearms accident.

 Moore's work also appeared in Astounding Science Fiction magazine throughout the 1940s.
 Several stories written for that magazine were later collected in her first published book, Judgment Night (1952) One of them, the novella "No Woman Born" (1944), was to be included in more than 10 different science fiction anthologies including The Best of C. L. Moore.

 Included in that collection were "Judgment Night" (first published in August and September 1943), the lush rendering of a future galactic empire with a sober meditation on the nature of power and its inevitable loss; "The Code" (July 1945), an homage to the classic Faust with modern theories and Lovecraftian dread; "Promised Land" (February 1950) and "Heir Apparent" (July 1950), both documenting the grim twisting that mankind must undergo in order to spread into the Solar System; and "Paradise Street" (September 1950), a futuristic take on the Old West conflict between lone hunter and wilderness-taming settlers.